How do I complete a New Application Form?

 You should read SUSI's Data Protection Statement before proceeding.
-On this page you also have the option to complete the Grant Eligibility Indicator by clicking on the relevant link.
+On this page you also have the option to complete the Eligibility Indicator by clicking on the relevant link.
 This will give you an indication of your eligibility for grant funding.
-After you have read the SUSI Data Protection Statement and completed the Grant Eligibility Indicator, you should select the "Register SUSI Account" button as shown in the screen-shot below.
+After you have read the SUSI Data Protection Statement and completed the Eligibility Indicator, you should select the "Register SUSI Account" button as shown in the screen-shot below.

 You will be advised that an email has been sent to the email address you have entered containing a seven digit verification code and to please enter the verification code in the box provided.
 You have 20 minutes to enter the code before it expires.

 Please ensure that both your username and password are easy for you to remember as these will be needed on an ongoing basis to allow you access your account and information about your application.

 - Choose a 6 digit Pin Code.
 This must contain 6 numeric digits and should not be something which can be easily associated with you such as your date of birth or your phone Some obvious PIN Codes (e.g.123456) also cannot be selected.

 - Select a security question and provide an answer.
 This information will assist in the event that you forget your password and need to reset it.

 - Retype the security code displayed in an image box at the bottom of the screen